Tisi22/auctionNFT/README.md

        goerli: {
          url: "YOUR_PUBLIC_RPC_URL", // for example, use a service like Alchemy or Infura
          accounts: ["YOUR_PRIVATE_KEY"], // private key (without 0x prefix)
-         gasPrice: 20000000000, // (optional) you can specify gas price
-         gas: 6000000, // (optional) you can specify gas limit for transactions },
+       },
      },
      etherscan: {